 Whether you're an active or passive job candidate, you need a personal branding statement.
 It's obvious that active candidates need to be prepared to sell themselves to potential employers.
 Ideally, they will be going to interviews and need to be ready for all that entails.
 Interviews also provide the motivation and practice to polish their approach.
 Passive candidates, on the other hand, may suddenly find themselves faced with the chance to explore an opportunity, and they'll be unprepared to communicate their value unless they keep their personal brand top of mind.

-Whether you're sending it out tomorrow or have no intention of applying for a new position, you should get in the habit of updating your resume regularly.
+Whether you're sending it out tomorrow or have no intention of applying for a new position, you should follow the best resume-writing tips and update your resume regularly.
 This will benefit both an active and passive job search, because you can document your accomplishments along the way, while they are fresh, rather than trying to remember important details months or even years after the fact.

-There are many social media platforms, from LinkedIn to personal blogs and websites, like about.me.
+There are many social media platforms, from LinkedIn to personal blogs and websites.
 Use these tools to boost your personal brand and initiate communications, so hiring managers and recruiters can find you even if you're not actively looking.
-Make sure you get the most out of LinkedIn, using the most relevant keywords and displaying a range of recommendations.
+Make sure you boost your social media profile, use the most relevant keywords and display a range of recommendations.

 It's natural for the passive candidate to ignore some elements of a job search, but the reality of the job market today is that opportunity can come knocking anytime.
 Being prepared could lead to fantastic career growth, and when passive job seekers start active searching, they've got a leg up on the competition if they already have all these basic points covered.